Domestic violence against men: Criticism

 Many critics have rejected the research cited by men's rights activists and dispute their claims that such violence is gender symmetrical, arguing that MRAs' focus on women's violence against men stems from a misogynistic political agenda to minimize the issue of men's violence against women and to undermine services to abused women.

-Current literature on intimate partner violence has alternative viewpoints in relation to gender symmetry theory.
-A 2008 review published in journal of Violence and Victims found that although less serious situational violence or altercation was equal for both genders, more serious and violent abuse was perpetrated by men.
-It was also found that women's physical violence was more likely motivated by self-defense or fear while men's was more likely motivated by control.
-A 2011 systematic review from the journal of Trauma Violence Abuse also found that the common motives for female on male domestic violence were anger, a need for attention, or as a response to their partner's own violence.
-Another 2011 review published in the journal of Aggression and Violent Behavior also found that although minor domestic violence was equal, more severe violence was perpetrated by men.
-It was also found that men were more likely to beat up, choke or strangle their partners, while women were more likely to throw things at their partner, slap, kick, bite, punch, or hit with an object.

 Researchers have also found different outcomes in men and women in response to intimate partner violence.
 A 2012 review from the journal Psychology of Violence found that women suffered disproportionately as a result of IPV especially in terms of injuries, fear, and posttraumatic stress.
 The review also found that 70% of female victims in one of their studies were "very frightened" in response to intimate partner violence from their partners, but 85% of male victims cited "no fear".
 The review also found that intimate partner violence mediated the satisfaction of the relationship for women but it did not do so for men.

 Gender asymmetry is also consistent with government findings.
 According to government statistics from the US Department of Justice, male perpetrators constituted 96% of federal prosecution on domestic violence.
 Another report by the US Department of Justice on non-fatal domestic violence from 2003 to 2012 found that 76 percent of domestic violence was committed against women and 24 percent were committed against men.
-Dr. Ruth M. Mann of the University of Windsor, an expert on sociology and criminology, stated her opposition to the gender symmetry theory of domestic violence on the grounds that women as well as children are the main victims in the "annual pile up" (Coyle, 2001) of victims being murdered by intimate partners and fathers throughout Canada (AuCoin, 2005; Ogrodnik, 2006).
+The sociologist and criminologist Ruth M. Mann has criticised the gender symmetry theory of domestic violence and says that women and children are the main victims of domestic violence.